It Could Be Illegal to Throw Away These 8 Things

 The Environmental Protection Agency (EPA) considers these products hazardous, due to their potential to cause fires, explosions, or the release of toxic chemicals.
 In order to avoid dangerous situations, the EPA gives guidelines for safe management of household hazardous waste (HHW).
 The following are illegal to dump in New York City and are either illegal or highly discouraged in the majority of other states in the country, as well.

 We all know that asbestos can be harmful if it’s not removed properly, especially for your lungs.
-Asbestos can be incredibly harmful for the environment (and overall air quality) if not properly disposed of.
+Asbestos can be incredibly harmful to the environment (and overall air quality) if not properly disposed of.
 Contact a hazardous/chemical waste company for safe disposal.
-If you want to get rid of popcorn ceilings (some contain asbestos), the safest option may be to cover it with drywall.
+On the flip side, here are some items you probably didn’t know you could recycle.

 Did you know that when you buy a car battery, you pay a $5 surcharge?
 You can get money returned to you if you return the battery for proper disposal.
 Car batteries are wet-cell batteries that most commonly have lead-acid in their chemistry type.
-When it comes time to swap yours out, here’s how to change a car battery.
+Once you do that, here are more ways to recycle just about anything.

 Motor oil & transmission fluid